doubledherin/gatsby-p5-starter/README.md

 ### 2. Make some config changes.

 `cd` into your repo's directory.
 You'll see that Git is already initialized.
+Don't worry about setting up your repo on Github yet -- we'll get to that in Step 4.

 In the `config.js` file, change the `pathPrefix` entry to match the name of your repo, prefaced with `/`.
 (By default, the path prefix is set to `/my-gatsby-p5-site`.
 If your repo name is `foo`, change the path prefix to `/foo`.)